tops4u/Ram-Tester/README.md

 4. Refresh functionality is not tested, neither is the retention time.
 As tests for storage are carried out Row by Row, each Row needs to Store the Values for only a fraction of its max specified retention time.
 A simple Test might be added later on to check the refresh on a few rows.
 Intensive Testing i.e. each Row, would substantially slow tests down.
 5. Of course there is no 100% Warranty that the Tester will not render false positive or false negative test Results.

 => Don't let the project down because the RAMs might not (yet) be as thoroughly tested as you might wish (after having seen the list above).
-None of the linked Projects above test any of those point, not even address line connectivity.
+None of the linked Projects above test any of those points, not even address line connectivity.
 So most probably a working chip with a bent up address pin would pass as "OK" on the other RAM Testers.

 ## Build
 **BOM**